Think you’ve never drunk synthetic caffeine?

 In September 2010, over a hundred thousand bottles of Sunkist were withdrawn after customer reported stomach pains, throwing up and hospitalisation following an error in the blending of caffeine into Sunkist drinks.
 The caffeine levels found in these Sunkist bottles were off the charts – each 350ml bottle had been dosed with 350mg of caffeine – that’s the equivalent of 3 red bulls.

-Many thanks to ‘Caffeinated: how our daily habit hooks, helps and hurts us’ by Murray Carpenter.
-Available at Amazon.
+‘Caffeinated: how our daily habit hooks, helps and hurts us’ by Murray Carpenter.

 Other blog postings that might be of interest: